klb2/reliability-bounds-dependent-fading-channels/README.md

 ## Usage
 ### Installation
 Python3 and Jupyter notebooks are used for the implementation.
-Make sure you have [Python3](https://www.python.org/downloads/) installed on your computer.
+If you want to run the files locally, make sure you have [Python3](https://www.python.org/downloads/) installed on your computer.

 You can install the requires packages (including Jupyter) by running
 ```